Lavanyasg9455/customerDetails.github.io/README.md

 *Then the Project will be created we need setup the Configuration files Like dispatcherServlet-servlet.xml, hibernate.cfg.xml, web.xml, pom.xml.
 *And also, I followed here MVC Design Pattern i.e., Model View Control *After setup all these configuration files and By using MVC design pattern  we need to write the code and run by using the URL: http://localhost:8080/customerDetails/

+NOTE:
+This application i have developed only for particular organization so there is no Register Page to use registration Login Id: test@sunbasedata.com
+Password: Test@123

+This is Video Link of My Project(Customer_Details): https://drive.google.com/file/d/1Svu2QKtTZKo3SlSCPc3_yI5ybsZ9Xxu2/view?usp=sharing

+Privously I have done one project Called VaccinApp Portal Using Spring MVC This is my GitHub Link: https://github.com/Lavanyasg9455/VaccineApp This is Video Link of the VaccineApp Portal Project: https://drive.google.com/file/d/1LSUZii3nfNVsvmp8iBD_xRG9KlSAO7GY/view?usp=sharing